Beck’s, an Enduring Quality Import

-Today, Beck’s, both in Germany and the U.S. where Beck’s is now produced for that market, has issued beers in different styles.
+Today, both in Germany, and the U.S. where Beck’s is now produced for the American market, Beck’s issues beers in different styles.
 Beck’s Gold, Beck’s Red Ale, Becks Pilsener 1873, are just some.
-Here though I am focusing on Beck’s Bier, the classic mainstay of the label.
-AB InBev, which owns Beck’s today, claims it is the largest-selling German beer in the world, see here from the English-language website.
+Here though I am talking of Beck’s Bier plain and simple.
+AB InBev, which owns Beck’s, claims it is the largest-selling German beer in the world, see here in the website.

 Why the Coy Label?

-So why does Beck’s not state on the label that it is a Helles style, or Pilsener, or Export?
-This opens the door, as I think it did for Jackson, to speculation Beck’s is a unique style of brew, not classifiable.
+So why does Beck’s not state on the label that it is a Helles style, or Pilsener, or Dortmund/Export?
+This opens the door, as I think it did for Jackson, to speculation Beck’s is a unique style, not classifiable.

-There is an answer, and an Australian news story explains it crisply: before WW I German export brewers like Beck’s were on the march for new markets or to expand the old.
-Australia was a prime territory in this regard.
+But there is an answer, and an Australian news story explained it crisply.
+Before WW I German export brewers like Beck’s were on the march to enter new markets or expand the existing ones.
+Australia was a prime goal in this regard.

-In 1907 the Daily News of Perth interviewed a Beck’s sales representative, A. Bergner (see here).
+In 1907, the Daily News in Perth interviewed a Beck’s sales representative, A. Bergner; see the report here.
 He stated as follows:

 I have observed that there is a noticeable want of knowledge on the part of the general public; and also beer-drinkers as to the meaning of ‘Pilsener.’
 In effect the word is practically what to you whisky would signify without any particular brand being mentioned.
 Many inferior breweries shelter themselves behind the word Pilsener and put on the market inferior beer.
 Many colonial breweries are also making use of the word ‘Pilsener’ so that the consumer is deluded into the idea that he is buying the real genuine imported German lager beer.
 This has driven us to the position that we have had to remove the word ‘Pilsener’ from our labels, and in future across the front will appear only the word ‘Beck’s Lager.’

-In other words, Beck’s was a Pilsener – a very good one, naturally, in the company’s eyes, as elaborated in the account.
-But to sell the product more effectively the word Pilsener was removed from the label.
-And finally, at least in many markets, the simple term beer replaced the “lager”, probably for greater intelligibility in distant markets.
+In other words, Beck’s was a Pilsener, a very good one, naturally, in the company’s eyes.
+But to sell the product more effectively the word pilsener was removed from the label.
+And finally, the simple term beer replaced the “lager”, probably for greater intelligibility in distant markets.